 Any time you enable auto-negotiation, Cumulus Linux restores the default configuration settings specified in the table below.

-By default on a Broadcom-based switch, auto-negotiation is disabled — except on 10G and 1000BASE-T switch ports, where it is required for links to work.
-For RJ-45 SFP adapters, you need to manually configure the settings as described in the default settings table below.
+By default on a Broadcom-based switch, auto-negotiation is disabled — except on 10G and 1000BASE-T fixed copper switch ports, where it is required for links to work.
+For RJ-45 SFP adapters, you need to manually configure the desired link speed and auto-negotiation as described in the default settings table below.

-Keep auto-negotiation enabled at all times.
-If you do decide to disable it, be aware of the following:
+If you do decide to disable auto-negotiation, be aware of the following:

-- You must manually set link the speed, duplex, pause, and FEC.
+- You must manually set any non-default link speed, duplex, pause, and FEC.

 - Disabling auto-negotiation on a 1G optical cable prevents detection of single fiber breaks.

-- You cannot disable auto-negotiation for 1GT or 10GT cables.
+- You cannot disable auto-negotiation on 1GT or 10GT fixed copper switch ports.

 Depending upon the connector used for a port, enabling auto-negotiation also enables forward error correction (FEC), if the cable requires it (see the table below).
-FEC always adjusts for the speed of the cable.
-However, you cannot disable FEC separately using NCLU.
+The correct FEC mode is set based on the speed of the cable when auto-negotiation is enabled.